 for a constant $C$ independent of $n$, $\sigma$ and the choice of the experimental design.

-The lower bound in (\ref{isotropiclower}) shows that the uniform error of Gaussian process regression predictor with isotropic Mat\'ern correlation is no less than a multiple of $n^{-\nu/d}\sqrt{\log n}$.
-This rate decays dramatically as $d$ increases with a given $\nu$.
-Therefore, if Gaussian processes with an isotropic Mat\'ern correlation are considered, the prediction suffers from the curse of dimensionality, in the sense that acquiring extra data points cannot improve the prediction accuracy as effectively as in lower-dimensional problems.
+The lower bound in (\ref{isotropiclower}) shows that the uniform error of a Gaussian process regression predictor with an isotropic Mat\'ern correlation is no less than a multiple of $n^{-\nu/d}\sqrt{\log n}$.
+This rate grows dramatically as $d$ increases with a fixed $\nu$.
+Therefore, when a Gaussian process model with an isotropic Mat\'ern correlation is considered, its prediction suffers from the curse of dimensionality, in the sense that, for a high-dimensional problem, acquiring extra data points cannot improve the prediction accuracy as effectively as in lower-dimensional problems.

 In Gaussian process regression, the curse of dimensionality is inevitable if the underlying function is indeed a realization of a Gaussian process with isotropic Mat\'ern correlation.
 The reason behind this is that the reproducing kernel Hilbert spaces generated by these correlation functions are too large in high-dimensional circumstances.
 Fortunately, in most real applications, we confront much ``simpler'' high-dimensional functions.
 These functions admit certain ``sparse representation'', and therefore, at least theoretically, can be recovered at a much higher rate of convergence.
 In Section \ref{sec:additive}, we examine a special and simple structure of this kind.